African - American First Ladies of Distinction

 Cathay Williams (1842 – 1892), a Buffalo soldier, was the first documented female to serve (enlisted as a male, Williams Cathay) in the U.S. Army in 1866.
 She became the first and the only known female Buffalo Soldier.

-Brigadier General Hazel Winifred Johnson-Brown (1927- 2011), an army officer, nurse, and educator was the first female General in the U.S. Army when she was promoted in 1979.
+Brigadier General Hazel Winifred Johnson-Brown (1927–2011), an army officer, nurse, and educator, was the first female General in the U.S. Army (1979) and commanded the Army Nurse Corps, overseeing 7,000 nurses with excellence.

 Admiral Lillian E. Fishburne